Yomut: Early history

 The Yomut are one of the major Turkmen tribes, traditionally divided into two groups: the western (Shagadam) Yomuts and the northern (Dashhowuz) Yomuts.
 A significant portion of the Yomut population lives in the Turkmen region of Iran (Turkmensahran, Etrek and Gurgen districts), while smaller subgroups can also be found in Afghanistan and Karakalpakstan.

 Although the name Yomut is very ancient, the tribe appears to have reached formal tribal status only in the late Middle Ages, after the Mongol invasions (12th century onwards).
-In earlier sources, such as Abylgazy’s Genealogy of the Turkmens (16th century), the term "Yomut" is not used to refer to the tribe, but rather to a smaller lineage or clan.
+In earlier sources, such as Abylgazy's Genealogy of the Turkmens (16th century), the term "Yomut" is not used to refer to the tribe, but rather to a smaller lineage or clan.
 According to Abylgazy, the Yomuts descend from Ögürjik Alp, a grandson of Salyr Ghazan:

-Ögürjik Alp → Berdi → Gulmy → Yomut (Gulmy’s second son, Gultak, is considered a sibling lineage).
+Ögürjik Alp → Berdi → Gulmy → Yomut (Gulmy's second son, Gultak, is considered a sibling lineage).

 It is possible that the Yomuts consolidated into a full tribe by gathering people from different branches of the Salyr tribe in the Balkan and Mangyshlak regions, because:

 · Abylgazy counts the Yomut as direct descendants of Salyr.

 · In the 16th century, Yomuts, together with the Ersary, Saryk, and Teke tribes, belonged to the tribal union known as the outer Salyr.

 · The name Gultag, considered a sibling lineage to the Yomut, is preserved as a clan name among the Salyr and Ersary tribes.

 Other Yomut sub-clan names also correspond closely to ethnonyms found among these tribes.

 An alternative perspective on the origins of the Yomut comes from the research of T. P. Vasilyeva, as cited by Shokhrat Kadyrov.
-Vasilyeva argues that the ancestors of modern Turkmens were Iranian-speaking Europoid populations inhabiting the Aral–Caspian steppes and the oases of southern and northern Turkmenistan.
+Vasilyeva argues that the ancestors of modern Turkmens were Iranian-speaking populations inhabiting the Aral–Caspian steppes and the oases of southern and northern Turkmenistan.
 She traces a cultural continuity from these ancient Iranian-speaking groups in western Central Asia, spanning the Hunnic and Parthian–Kangju periods, and emphasizes that the ancient Scythians formed a foundational element in Turkmen ethnogenesis.

 In her studies of female ornaments, G. P. Vasilyeva identified a distinctive Sarmatian–Alan group, showing similarities with jewelry from peoples of the Volga and North Caucasus regions.
 The presence of Alans on the Ustyurt Plateau is attested in the 11th century.
 Similarities are observed between Yomut jewelry and North Caucasian Alan ornaments from the 6th–8th centuries in Ossetia, as well as finds from medieval burial grounds in mountainous Ingushetia dating to the 15th–16th centuries.

-Genetic studies provide further insight into Turkmen origins.
-Despite speaking a Turko-Mongol language and sharing cultural practices with other Turko-Mongol ethnic groups, Turkmens are genetically closer to Indo-Iranian populations than to Turko-Mongols.
-This suggests a recent language and culture shift, possibly driven by elite dominance and linguistic replacement rather than large-scale population movement.